 Tony’s approach is integrative and grounded, blending modalities that focus on both deep emotional insight and practical coping skills, including Cognitive Behavioral Therapy (CBT) that provides empowering understanding of thought and behavior patterns, along with Internal Family Systems (IFS) to foster emotional awareness and profound self-discovery by exploring the "parts" of client’s inner world.

-This includes his work with couples integrating Gottman based approach to help partners define and build their shared vision for a healthy, vibrant relationship and learn to communicate safely from a place of vulnerability, strengthen their ability to repair conflict, and foster deeper, more sustainable connection.
+Tony’s work with couples integrates a Gottman based approach to help partners define and build their shared vision for a healthy, vibrant relationship and learn to communicate safely from a place of vulnerability, strengthen their ability to repair conflict, and foster deeper, more sustainable connection.